Chicago 17

 Chicago 17 is the fourteenth studio album, seventeenth overall by American rock band Chicago, released on May 14, 1984.
 It was the group's second release for Full Moon/Warner Bros.
 Records, their second album to be produced by David Foster and their last with founding bassist/vocalist Peter Cetera.
 As of 2023, it remains Chicago's best-selling album, with over 6.1 million copies being sold in the United States, the United Kingdom, and Japan.
 Four singles were released from the album, all of which peaked in the top 20 on the Billboard Hot 100 chart.
-The success of the music videos for "Stay the Night", "You're the Inspiration", and "Hard Habit to Break" on MTV propelled Chicago 17 to achieve an RIAA certification of six times platinum.
+Chicago 17 achieved an RIAA certification of six times platinum.

 In 1985, the album received three Grammy Awards.
 David Foster won for Producer of the Year, Non-Classical (tied in this category with Lionel Richie and James Anthony Carmichael), Humberto Gatica won for Best Engineered Recording – Non-Classical, and David Foster and Jeremy Lubbock won for Best Instrumental Arrangement Accompanying Vocal(s) for "Hard Habit to Break" which was also nominated for Record of the Year, Best Pop Performance by a Duo or Group With Vocals and Best Vocal Arrangement for Two or More Voices.
 In his review of the album for AllMusic, music critic Stephen Thomas Erlewine says Chicago 17 is "the pinnacle of [producer David Foster's] craft and one of the best adult contemporary records of the '80s," and one of the most influential albums "within its style."
 Writing for Billboard, Bobby Olivier said the album "is one of the greatest pure power ballad albums of all time — or at least from 1984 — and "[Hard] Habit [to Break]" is one of the finest entries."